Chocolate Currant Tartlets

-These buttery, flaky tartlets with a brandy-soaked currant and chocolate filling go well with fortified wines such as port, late harvest zinfandel, Banyuls or Maury.
+These buttery, flaky, brandy-soaked currant and chocolate filled tartlets go well with fortified wines like port, late harvest zinfandel, or Maury.

 - Eight 3-inch tartlet molds or ramekins

 1. Combine the currants and brandy in a small bowl; set aside.
 Preheat the oven to 350 degrees F and position a rack in the lower third of the oven.
 Place the tartlet molds or ramekins on a rimmed baking sheet.

 1. Mix the butter and powdered sugar until smooth in the bowl of a standing mixer using the paddle attachment.
 Stir the salt into the flour, add to the butter and mix just until you can press the dough into a ball with your hands.
 (This can also be mixed by hand or in a food processor.)